-Instead of ignoring that heavy feeling in your belly, or allowing it to make you physically sick, take a few moments to walk-through some possible scenarios.
+Instead of ignoring that heavy feeling in your belly, or allowing it to make you physically sick, take a few moments to walk through some possible scenarios.

 Sure, you might forget some points you want to say, then what?

-Taking time to acknowledge your feelings will help you discern between real and imagined fear.
+Acknowledging your feelings will help you discern between real and imagined fear.

 4. Seek out support.